 Instructions

-- Combine ingredients in a small bowl; whisk to combine.
+- Mix: Combine all ingredients in a small bowl; whisk to combine.

 Notes

-- Amount: if you are doing a whole turkey feel free to double/triple the marinade recipe as-needed.
+- Amount: when marinating a whole turkey, feel free to double/triple the recipe as-needed.

-- Gluten-Free: to make gluten-free simply switch out the soy sauce for coconut aminos or tamari.
+- Gluten-Free: simply switch out the soy sauce for coconut aminos or tamari.

 Jill says